 Foster Care Program

-By becoming a temporary pet parent, foster volunteers give a home to kittens, puppies, baby rabbits, or animals recovering from an injury or medical procedure.
-Fosters contribute time, energy, and a quiet, secure, indoor space away from any pets you may otherwise have.
+By becoming a temporary pet parent, foster volunteers give a home to kittens or puppies, animals recovering from an injury or medical procedure, or dogs who need extra care before adoption.
+Fosters contribute time, energy, and a quiet, secure, indoor space completely separate from any pets you may otherwise have.
 The center provides training, equipment, supplies, and veterinary care.

-Fostering can last from a few days to several weeks.
+Fostering can last from one week to several weeks.
 You tell us your availability, and we’ll match you with animals in need.
-Once an underage animal reaches its mandatory age and weight, and receives a clean bill of health, it returns to the center to be spayed/neutered and made available for adoption.
+Foster animals return to the center to be spayed/neutered and made available for adoption.
 Adoption is not the volunteer’s responsibility.

 Foster Volunteer Candidates Must Be: